 When searching for the best first cars, price and quality matter.
 At Clutch, Canada’s premier online automotive retailer, you get great prices on high-quality used vehicles.
 And tons of our vehicles are also some of the best first cars that offer all the features and reliability a parent wants for their teen.

 So, how do you know our wide selection of pre-owned vehicles are all of the highest quality?
 All our vehicles undergo a 210-point inspection and reconditioning process to ensure they're top-notch.
-We then add a 90-day or 6,000-km warranty before placing them up for sale.
+We then add an optional 3-month or 6,000-km warranty before placing them up for sale.

-When you buy a used vehicle from Clutch, you get the added confidence of a 10-day or 750-km test-own period.
+When you buy a used vehicle from Clutch, you get the added confidence of an optional 10-day or 750-km test-own period.
 If you don't love your new vehicle, you can return it for a full refund or exchange it for a different Clutch vehicle.

 Browse our used-vehicle inventory today and see all our in-stock plug-in hybrid vehicles.
 While you're searching, you can also apply for financing and get a firm value on your trade-in vehicle, if you have one.